-Richard Osman has shared heartwrenching details about his addiction to food.
+Richard Osman previously shared heart-wrenching details about his addiction to food.

 House of Games star Richard, 53, said he has battled overeating since the age of nine.
-The former Pointless presenter revealed during a podcast appearance that his struggle has been “absolutely ever-present in my life”.
+The former Pointless presenter revealed during a podcast appearance earlier this year that his struggle has been “absolutely ever-present in his life”.

 And Richard also described how turning to food was one way he tried to cope with heartache as a child after his father left the family home following an affair.